davidtaylorjr/local-weather-webapp/README.md

 ### Current Version

-The current release is [v1.1.3](https://github.com/davidtaylorjr/local-weather-webapp/releases/latest) and is on a steady development cycle.
+The current release is [v1.3](https://github.com/davidtaylorjr/local-weather-webapp/releases/latest) and is on a steady development cycle.

 ### Future Feature Plans

 Future featrues that are currently planned are:

-- Alerts for Weather Watches and Warnings
+- Location Search
-- Extended 3-5 day forecast
+- Daily Almanac Details
 - And More!

 To leave suggestions for future feature requests please open an [Issue](https://github.com/davidtaylorjr/local-weather-webapp/issues)